 - Federal student loans

-Usually, income from the exempted sources remains protected even after it gets to your bank account.
-Even though you know what income cannot be garnished, it’s good practice to put exempt and non-exempt money in separate bank accounts.
+Social Security Disability and retirement benefits can be garnished and used to contribute to alimony, child support and federal tax balances.
+Otherwise, they cannot be garnished.
+Even after reaching your bank account, income from exempted sources usually stays protected.
+Though you know what income cannot be garnished, it’s good practice to put exempt and non-exempt money in separate bank accounts.
 This is to make sure that exempt monies are not improperly garnished.

-According to the Consumer Credit Protection Act (CCPA), the weekly amount that can be garnished cannot exceed either 25% of an employee’s disposable earnings or 30 times the federal minimum wage (whichever amount is less), to ensure that you have enough to support your family.
+The amount of wages that can be garnished each week cannot exceed either 30 times the federal minimum wage or 25% of an employee’s disposable earnings, whichever amount is less.
+This limit is in place to make sure that you have enough income to financially support your family.

 To put this in perspective, here are some quick calculations.

-However, the provision doesn’t cover tax debt, familial support, and bankruptcy, as these have different sets of rules that apply to garnishment.
+However, the provision doesn’t cover unpaid taxes, familial support and bankruptcy, as these have different sets of rules that apply to garnishment.

 Depending on the state laws, a hearing will be scheduled.
 In the hearing, you’ll explain why the exemptions apply in your case, and if they agree, they’ll order the creditor to stop or reduce the garnishment.
 But if they disagree, the garnishment proceeds as is stated in the original garnishment order.